civilKaos82/university-course-database-design-challenge/README.md

 # University Course Schema Design

 ## Summary
 We're going to design a database schema that would support a university course enrollment application.
 Imagine an application where students are able to browse the university's course offerings.
-Each of the university's courses is listed.
-Students browse the list and enroll in courses.
+Each of the university's courses is listed:  English 101, English 201, Math 101, etc.  Students browse the list and enroll in courses.
 The specific requirements are presented in the releases.

 ## Releases